bendsouza2/yt-translator/README.md

 ## Project Overview
+NOTE: This project is no longer being maintained, so the website has been taken down (gotta save on those AWS server costs).
+However, following the developer guide below allows the core functionality to be easily replicated.

-This project aims to provide free and accessible language learning resources in the form of video content created leveraging LLMs.
+The project aims to provide free and accessible language learning resources in the form of video content created leveraging LLMs.
 There are three main components to this project:

 1. [Video creation]((https://www.youtube.com/channel/UCQjyvCIR9IkG02Q0Wmpz9sQ))
 2. Web backend